TelecomixSyria/TheSouq/documents/social_media_attacks/02_threats_typology.md

 ## Typology of threats
 Here we should describe the threats, their effect, how they are conducted, etc. We may have to add a link to non social media based attacks, as they are all just a tool to achieve some goal.

-### Attacks on confidentiality and privacy

-#### Intelligence gathering from public data
+### Intelligence gathering from public data
 Fetching data from social networks to gather information on people.
-This includes pictures, social relations, political opinions, etc.
+This includes pictures, social relations, political opinions, etc. They only entail using publicly available data.

+### Attacks on confidential and private data
 #### Phishing
 [Phishing](https://en.wikipedia.org/wiki/Phishing) consists in designing fake login pages for usual online services (social media, banks, etc.), putting these pages online and spreading the links to the fake page in order to retrieve peoples' credentials.